Reference Data from Previous Nodes in n8n

 How it works in n8n:

-When you select a previous node in the input panel and drag a field, n8n creates an expression like:
+When you reference a previous node, n8n creates an expression like:

 Copy the Solution